My Glamorous Experience Starring In A Movie! Smash, Crash & Burn

-Here’s my second book installation (there is some salty language).
-Try not to be jealous of this rarefied experience…
+Here’s an excerpt from my book, Smash, Crash and Burn; Tales From the Edge of Celebrity (there is some salty language).
+Try not to be jealous of my rarefied experience starring in a movie …

 LETA HAS TWO LOVERS: FALL 1989